hantsy/spring7-sandbox/docs/spring-data-aot.md

 - `CustomerRepository.json` — metadata describing repository methods
 - `CustomerRepositoryImpl__AotRepository` — repository implementation using `EntityManager`/`CriteriaBuilder`
-- `CustomerRepository__BeanDefinition` — bean definition for repository registration
+- `CustomerRepository__BeanDefinition` — programatic bean definition for repository registration

-You can run the following command to generate AOT metadata classes and package them in the final application `jar` file, then run the jar as regularly on the JVM:
+You can run the following command to generate AOT metadata files and package them in the final application `jar` file, then run the jar as regularly on the JVM:

 ```bash
 mvn clean package -Paot
 java -jar target/demo-0.0.1-SNAPSHOT.jar
 ```

-Or run with Spring Boot plugin during development:
+Or run with the Spring Boot plugin during development:

 ```bash
 mvn spring-boot:run -Paot